slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Collection types must not be used for any attribute.
 A relation of one-to-many cardinality must be created instead.

 ### Code Artefacts

-#### Packages
-Packages are containers and must group functionality accordingly.

-All package names must:
-- Be prefixed with the below.
-Please check which of the above three has been adopted for the project:

-		com.<customer>.<project>.<extension>. or
-		com.<customer>.<extension> or
-		com.<project>.<extension>

-- The name after the prefix must convey the intent of the package.
-As an example, a package utilities must contain the word utilities or utils in it's name

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
 Therefore: